 I was born to two very adventurous parents who forced me to broaden my culinary experiences at a young age.
 Living in so many places throughout Asia, Europe and North America has also helped!
 I also took many courses throughout my undergrad in International Studies and Modern Languages, as well as in law school, that have really helped me hone my writing and research skills.

 Yes, but I will only feature brands or products that I feel very strongly about and have vetted carefully.
 While I don't have any large ads on my site, I do occasionally accept some sponsorship and also feature some affiliate links when the opportunity arises.

 My blog is always a work in progress!
 The original logo and general feel of the blog was designed by Man Wai Wong with assistance from Mike Tjioe.
 For the most current iteration of Chu on This, I designed a new look based on a Matador Child theme and am still tweaking it every day.

 Unless otherwise clearly specified, yes.
 I will only use other people's photos with credit and only if I did not have the opportunity to take it myself (or needed a photo of myself to be taken).
-I write all the content you see on the blog, but a few other people's voices will occasionally come in through the form of an interview or edited guest post.
+I write all the content you see on the blog, but a few other people's voices will occasionally come in through the form of an interview post.